Raj Kapoor: Superstardom and international success (1949–1964)

 After delivering a moderate fare with Sharada in 1957, Kapoor delivered two successful films, the next year - Phir Subha Hogi and Parvarish, both co-starring Mala Sinha.
 In 1959, he collaborated with Hrishikesh Mukherjee for the comedy drama film Anari, which also had Nutan, Motilal and Lalita Pawar in the lead.
 The film took number one spot at the box office that year and was a blockbuster for Mukherjee whose last directional Musafir received lukewarm response from audience.
 The soundtrack of Anari became one of the best-selling Hindi film album of the decade.
 Especially the song "Kisi Ki Muskurahaton Pe", a solo by Mukesh, was very popular.
 For his performance in the film, Kapoor won his first Filmfare Award for Best Actor.
+He also appeared in Kanhaiya, again opposite Nutan besides appearing in Main Nashe Mein Hoon opposite Mala Sinha, Do Ustad opposite Madhubala, Char Dil Char Rahen opposite Meena Kumari and which also starred his brother Shammi Kapoor; none of these films were successful.

-Kapoor began the 1960s with Radhu Karmakar's Jis Desh Mein Ganga Behti Hai (which he also produced) and Manmohan Desai's Chhalia.
-The former did very well at the box office.
+Kapoor began the 1960s with Radhu Karmakar's Jis Desh Mein Ganga Behti Hai (which he also produced), Manmohan Desai's Chhalia and S. M. Abbas' Shriman Satyawadi.
+Jis Desh Mein Ganga Behti Hai did very well at the box office.
 It won Kapoor several accolades, including National Award for Second Best Feature Film in Hindi, Filmfare Award for Best Film and his second Filmfare Award for Best Actor.
-On the other hand, Chhalia based on Fyodor Dostoevsky's "White Nights" was a moderate commercial success, but received positive response from critics.
+Chhalia based on Fyodor Dostoevsky's "White Nights" was a moderate commercial success, but received positive response from critics.
+Lastly, Shriman Satyawadi, which marked the directorial debut of S. M. Abbas, also marked the only film to star Kapoor opposite Shakila, attained moderate success at the box office.
 From 1961 to 1963, he had only one success in C. V. Sridhar's melodrama film Nazrana (1961).
 In 1964, Kapoor had two releases, Dulha Dulhan opposite Sadhana and his own directional Sangam, co-starring Vyjayanthimala and Rajendra Kumar, which was the first Indian film to be exclusively shot abroad on locations including London, Paris and Switzerland and was also among the most expensive film of its time with the longest runtime for an Indian film up to that time.
-Sangam, which was Kapoor's first color film, was the second-highest grossing film of the 1960s behind Mughal-E-Azam.
+Sangam, which was Kapoor's first color film, was the second-highest-grossing film of the 1960s behind Mughal-E-Azam.
 Its soundtrack, composed by Shankar-Jaikishan, became very popular and included the songs "Dost Dost Na Raha", "Har Dil Jo Pyaar Karega", "Bol Radha Bol", "Yeh Mera Prem Patra".

 Sangam also proved to be one of the last major hits of Kapoor as a lead.